Updated: 10/8/2018 | October 8th, 2018

 Words can’t accurately describe how incredible the Grand Canyon is.
 It’s breathtaking in so many ways —its sheer size, fantastic depth, red hues, and striking vistas.
 Most people simply stand at the edge of the canyon and look out across it, but its true size and beauty are best appreciated with a hike down to the bottom.
 Make the time to hike down to the Colorado River, hike the less visited trails, spend the night, and hike back up for sunset.

-For more travel tips on the Grand Canyon, check out this post on hiking it.
+For more travel tips on the Grand Canyon, read this post on hiking the canyon.

 A little bit country, a little bit tech, Nashville is one of the fastest-growing cities in the US and rightly so.
 It’s got a wonderful music scene (duh), a growing cocktail bar scene, and some down-home Southern restaurants.
 There’s not a lot of “touristy stuff” to do here, but what make this city one of my favorites are the music, the food, the wildly friendly and happy people, and the positive energy the city seems to exude.
 When you’re here, plan to spend a few hours at the Tennessee State Museum.
 It goes into great (though sometimes very one-sided) detail about the state’s history, but it’s more exciting than you might think.